grip-on-software/data-gathering/README.md

     causing agents to perform their scheduled scrape earlier or later than they all would.
 Useful if all agents want to perform the scrape at once to reduce load across the network.
-- ldap (used by `deployer.py` and `status.py`): Connection, authentication and query parameters for an LDAP server.
+- ldap (used by `ldap_to_json.py`): Connection, authentication and query parameters for an LDAP server.
   - `server` (`$LDAP_SERVER`): URL of the LDAP server, including protocol, host and port.
   - `root_dn` (`$LDAP_ROOT_DN`): The base DN to use for all queries.